-No one likes to be around negative, intimidating or suspicious people, and there a variety of ways that you can use your physical body language to help put people at ease and ask personal questions.
+No one likes to be around negative, intimidating, or suspicious people, and there are a variety of ways that you can use your physical body language to help put people at ease and ask personal questions.

 Second, be nice.
 Having a nice tone of voice, in addition to smiling, conveys a sense of warmth and friendship.
 Starting a conversation with a genuine “How are you?” is a good way to convey warmth.